PostHog/posthog.com/contents/tutorials/nps-survey.md

 Save your insight.
 The resulting figure is your NPS score!

 ### What is a good NPS score?
 NPS scores can range from -100 to +100.
 Anything above 0 is good and means you have more promoters than passives or detractors.
 Anything below 0 indicates users are unhappy with your product and your growth may be in decline.

-Market-leading companies generally score +70 upwards.
+Benchmark NPS scores can vary by industry.
+When comparing your NPS score to a benchmark, it's important to compare yourself to direct competitors, rather than different industries or leading brands that compete at a different level.
+B2B software products typically have an NPS of +40, for example, while telecom providers have an average NPS of +30, and healthcare providers have an average of +50.
+Market-leading companies within an industry will generally score +60 to +70.

-Benchmark NPS scores can vary by industry, but typically you want to aim for a _minimum_ NPS score of +50.
+Typically you want to aim for a _minimum_ NPS score of +50.
 If you have a score that's below +50 then we'd recommend running further surveys and speaking to your users directly in order to understand their concerns, so you can make product improvements.

 ## Further reading
 - [How to create custom surveys](/tutorials/survey)